JokingPhantom/tp2notes/README.md

 - Is Avalanche Damage setup useful?
 - Fire Armor removable if division shield + Extinguish?
 - Is Extinguish good?
-- Is Bash/Sparks bad for clearspeed?
-Infinity Impetus applies for when enemies get closer, not farther.
-Test to see if removing these boosts clearspeed without getting tower killed when ST3 is down.
+- Is Bash/Sparks unnecessary?
+Test to see if replacing these boosts clearspeed without getting tower killed when ST3 is down.